 When performance and code matters

-WPBakery Page Builder has been top WordPress product for 3 years and remains a must have tool for any WordPress site online.
+WPBakery Page Builder has been a top WordPress product for 3 years and remains a must-have tool for any WordPress site online.
 It was partly possible because of regular improvements which allowed our customers to introduce new features on their websites with each new release.
-With the years passed and releases booming we saw that WPBakery Page Builder is getting bigger and bigger, so we decided to implement, nowadays, popular practice by making core of the plugin more flexible and remove some unnecessary parts of code which could be replaced by new modern methods and approaches.
+With the years passing and releases booming we saw that WPBakery Page Builder is getting bigger and bigger, so we decided to implement, nowadays, popular practice by making the core of the plugin more flexible and removing some unnecessary parts of code which could be replaced by new modern methods and approaches.

 What exactly have we done with performance?

-We understand that getting deep into technical description is not the thing you want to see in our blog, this is why we decided to quickly list most important aspects of our refactoring which you can then study closer at our knowledge-base kb.wpbakery.com if you wish.
-Or you can just start using new version of WPBakery Page Builder and see how performance rate has gone up since previous releases.
+We understand that getting deep into the technical description is not the thing you want to see in our blog, this is why we decided to quickly list the most important aspects of our refactoring which you can then study closer at our Knowledge Base if you wish.
+Or you can just start using the new version of WPBakery Page Builder and see how the performance rate has gone up since previous releases.

-One of the most important part was to lower amount of objects loaded as during period we saw increase in things get loaded even they are not used by WPBakery Page Builder in this particular moment.
-Moreover we worked on correct integration with native WP hooks which allowed us to load things only when they are really necessary for specific operations.
+One of the most important parts was to lower the number of objects loaded as during the period we saw an increase in things getting loaded even if they are not used by WPBakery Page Builder at this particular moment.
+Moreover, we worked on correct integration with native WP hooks which allowed us to load things only when they are really necessary for specific operations.

-We have almost completely rebuilt file structure which now allows developers easily find and understand necessary parts of code.
-Moreover, with single system for element control it is much easier to locate any of the elements.
+We have almost completely rebuilt the file structure which now allows developers easily find and understand necessary parts of code.
+Moreover, with a single system for element control, it is much easier to locate any of the elements.

 In order not to mess the code we separated PHP and HTML code more which resulted in better code usability.